AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 Orphaned resources, i.e. not referenced by an element in supported resource, **SHALL NOT** be allowed.

 System obligations on handling additional elements are:
-- Systems that construct or send information **SHALL** ensure that a resource meets all applicable ADHA conformance requirements
+- systems that construct or send information **SHALL** ensure that a resource meets all applicable ADHA conformance requirements
-- Systems that receive or persist information, when sent a resource with an "additional" set of elements:
+- systems that receive or persist information, when sent a resource with an "additional" set of elements:
-  - **SHALL** meaningfully process the Must Support elements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow.
+  - **SHALL** meaningfully process the MustSupport elements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow.
   - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension.
   - **MAY** choose to ignore the additional elements.
   - **MAY** choose to reject non-conformant resources but are not required to.